uc-cdis/cloud-automation/doc/csoc-free-commons-steps.md

 `peering_vpc_id` VPC id from where you are running gen3 commands, must be in the same region as where you are running gen3.

-`user_bucket_name` This also has something to do with the user.yaml file.
+`users_bucket_name` This also has something to do with the user.yaml file.
 In case you need your commons to access a user.yaml file in a different bucket than `cdis-gen3-users`, then add this variable with the corresponding value.
 Terraform with ultimately create a policy allowing the Kubernetes worker nodes to access the bucket in question (Ex. `s3://<user_bucket_name>/<config_folder>/user.yaml`).

 **NOTE:** If you are hooking up your commons with a centralized control management account, you may need to add additional variables to this file with more information about said account.